+William Turton was local to the Brisbane area and the college is located on Turton Street named after him.
 When Australia entered World War I, Turton enlisted in the army to serve his country.
-He was sent to fight overseas and here he made the ultimate sacrifice for Australia when he was killed in 1915 at Gallipoli.
-He responded to the challenges of his day.
-Turton has become part of the ANZAC legend.
+He was sent overseas to fight and made the ultimate sacrifice when he was killed at Gallipoli in 1915.
+He responded with courage to the significant challenges of his day.